almostearthling/whenever/README.md

 * a missing hour specification will be considered verified at every hour
 * a missing minute or second specification will be considered verified respectively at the first minute of the hour and first second of the minute.

-Of course, all the time specifications in the provided list will be checked at each tick: this allows complex configurations for actions that must be takens at specific times.
+Of course, all the time specifications in the provided list will be checked at each tick: this allows complex configurations for actions that must be performed at specific times.

 A sample configuration section follows: